-d. disclosure to collection agencies, counsels and other agents of the NBFIs to enforce its rights against the borrower;
+d. disclosure to collection agencies,

+enforce its rights against the borrower;

 e. disclosure to third party service providers solely for the purpose of assisting or rendering services to the NBFI in the administration of its lending business; and f. disclosure to third parties such as insurance companies, solely for the purpose of insuring the NBFI from borrower default or other credit loss, and the borrower from fraud or unauthorized charges.